yard

 Drip around thirsty plants like indeterminate tomatoes and pepper beds also benefits from staging, especially in compacted soil.

 Match emitter output to plant size.
-A single 0.5 gph emitter is fine for a small lavender mound, but a big apple tree root zone might need multiple lines circling the drip line.
+A single 0.5 gph emitter is fine for a small lavender mound.
+A big apple tree root zone might need multiple lines circling the drip line.

 Smart controllers that read local weather can skip cycles after rain, but still check soil.